Bylx666/iipub/readme.md

 `ii -h` for help

+## features
 1. can run `npm version patch && npm publish && git push --follow-tag` by easily `ii release`
 2. summon a file tree with markdown, plain text and html.
+3. run a file server for current directory.